What is computer vision and what can it do?

 - Tracking paper such as invoices, contracts, or receipts

 Paper documents still play a significant role in contemporary business.
-Much data is now electronic, but not all of it.
+Most data is now electronic, but not all of it.
 Computer vision can be used to put data sourced by paper documents into the electronic realm.

 Products - physical objects and electronic tracking